crispinprojects/speakingcalendar/README.md

 A 64-bit prebuilt binary of the latest version of Talk Calendar is available and can be downloaded from the binary directory and can be used for a local install of Talk Calendar in the user directory.

-Extract the downloaded file which contains the Talk Calendar executable.
+Extract the downloaded file which contains the Talk Calendar binary executable.
 Assuming that the GTK4 base libraries are installed the Talk Calendar binary can be run from the terminal using:

 ```
 ./talkcalendar
 ```
-or double click on the "talkcalendar" file.
-Talk Calendar must have executable permissions to execute.
+or just double click on the "talkcalendar" file.
+Talk Calendar must have executable permissions to run.
 Right click it and choose Properties->Permissions and tick allow "Executable as Program".

 To add Talk Calendar to the system menu modify the "talkcalendar.desktop" file provided in the download using your user name and application location and copy it to the ***.local/share/applications/*** directory.